contentstack/cli/packages/contentstack-bulk-publish/README.md

   --source-env=source-env          Destination Environments

 DESCRIPTION
-  The entries command is used for publishing entries from the specified content types, to the specified environments and locales
+  The publish command is used for publishing entries from the specified content types, to the specified environments and locales

   Content Types, Environments and Locales are required for executing the command successfully